 HPV vaccine protects against cancers and other diseases caused by human papillomavirus (HPV).
 Gaps in HPV vaccination coverage compared to other recommended vaccines for adolescents reveal missed opportunities to protect young people against these types of cancers.
-On-line trainings are coming in 2019 for healthcare providers to learn how to assist young patients and their parents in choosing to receive the HPV vaccine.
+Register now for the on-line seminar “HPV: You Are the Key to Cancer Prevention” on Wednesday, March 27, 2019.
+Dr. Stankiewicz Karita of UW will present.
+Great for healthcare providers to learn how to assist young patients and their parents in choosing to receive the HPV vaccine.
 The below resources and flyers from the CDC offer useful guidelines and tips:

 - Preventing Cancer just got easier

 - HPV Cancer Prevention Profile

 Cultural Humility training enables providers to become aware of the influence of their own culture and assumptions that limit clear cross-cultural communication in the medical setting.
 Because cultural influences are an evolving, non-static issue, providers benefit from tools for on-going re-assessment.
 The training will be offered at the Northwest Rural Health Conference on March 26.